-Grace Reed currently works as a Mentor Consultant and Small Group Facilitator at the Undergraduate Writing Center at Washington State University, where she recently graduated with a BA in creative writing, a minor in Spanish, and a certificate in editing and publishing.
+Grace Reed currently works as an Online Writing Tutorial Facilitator for the Writing Program at Washington State University, where she graduated in 2016 with a BA in creative writing, a minor in Spanish, and a certificate in editing and publishing.

-Grace’s aim to help others articulate and hear patterns in writing inspired her to volunteer at the Undergraduate Writing Center, where her performance led to her hire as a writing consultant in the spring of 2014.
-Her principal goal there is to help students identify and implement stronger writing habits through close readings of their work.
+Grace’s aim to help others articulate and hear patterns in writing inspired her to volunteer at the Undergraduate Writing Center, where her performance led to her hiring as a writing consultant in the spring of 2014.
+Her principal goal there was to help students identify and implement stronger writing habits through close readings of their work.
 After each consultation, ideally the student walks away with strategies for strengthening their personal patterns of weak writing.
-Grace facilitates this by listening to students brainstorm, engaging them in dialogue about their understanding of the topic, and offering alternative explanations for difficult concepts or prompts.
-In working one on one with numerous students and receiving feedback from the Writing Center survey system, Grace has developed critical reading and communication skills that she now uses to facilitate an English 102 small group collaborative.
+Grace facilitated this by listening to students brainstorm, engaging them in dialogue about their understanding of the topic, and offering alternative explanations for difficult concepts or prompts.
+In working one on one with numerous students and receiving feedback from the Writing Center survey system, Grace developed critical reading and communication skills that she then used to facilitate an English 102 small group collaborative.
+In appreciation for her work in person at the Writing Center, Grace was asked to stay on in a remote capacity through the online writing tutorials when she moved away from Pullman.

 Her work as a creative nonfiction intern 2013-2016 on The Palouse Review, the Honors College online journal, also honed Grace’s editorial skills and resulted in her promotion to managing intern.
 In this position of leadership, she worked to establish regular, effective communication between various staff members, hoping to lay out a framework to serve the journal after she graduates.
 Her primary duties consisted of promoting the journal and organizing intern activity, largely through social media outlets Facebook and Twitter.
 She also delegated advertising efforts and distributed information and marketing materials to the other interns.
 Additionally, Grace remained the section editor for creative nonfiction, where she continued to meet with the other section interns and review and recommend revisions for submissions.